LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 In order to implement this tutorial you need one of these Android devices:

 - Android Virtual Device (AVD) -- see one of these tutorials: [Android Studio Emulator - GUI](https://labcif.github.io/AndroidStudioEmulator-GUIconfig/), or [Android Studio Emulator - command line](https://labcif.github.io/AndroidStudioEmulator-cmdConfig/) to learn how to set up an AVD;
+  - Android 10 (API version 29), or older, is recommended for this tutorial
 - or a physical smartphone with Android rooted.
 Rooting an Android device is beyond the scope of this tutorial, but you can read this [webpage](https://magiskmanager.com/) to learn more about it.

 ## Digital Certificates